Altered-commits/Transpiler-in-Python/README.md

     - Arithmetic, Logical and Comparision operators.
     - if-elif-else condition.
     - for, while and do-while loops.
-    - user defined and built-in functions.
+    - user defined, pure inline and built-in functions.

 ## Usage